Big Momma's Vocabulator

 (v. t.)
 The lyrie.

-(n.)
-A small copper coin formerly current in Scotland, worth less
+• (n.)
+A small copper coin formerly current in Scotland, worth less than a cent.

 (v. i.)
 To speak affectedly.